nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 1b.
 OneShelf unable to detect existing item name and supplier.

-  * 1b1.
-OneShelf adds a new item into the inventory.

-  Use case ends.
+  Use case resumes at step 2.

 * 1c.
 InventoryBook detects existing item name and supplier.

   * 1c1.
-InventoryBook adds on existing item name and supplier's with input quantity.
+InventoryBook adds on existing item name and supplier's with input quantity or new tags.

+  Use case ends.

 **Use case: UC03 - Editing an item**